soheil-khorram/MDS-network/README.rst

 To use this code and replicate an experiment of [1], three modules must be written: (1) data provider, (2) model, (3) run file.

 * Data provider: this class manages the data usage of other parts of the code.
 There are some examples of data providers in the data_provider folder.
 The one that has been used in the experiments of the paper [1] is 'avec2016_provider.py'.
 I suggest to change this file and make it compatible with your dataset format.
-Each data provider class (such as the Avec2016Provider class) must inheret from the DataProvider class and implement following 4 functions:
+Each data provider class (such as the Avec2016Provider class) must inherit from the DataProvider class and implement the following 4 functions:

 .. code-block:: python